microsoft/rust-for-dotnet-devs/rust-for-dotnet-dev.md

 When a closure captures variables from its environment then ownership rules come into play because the ownership ends up with the closure.
-For more information, see the �[Moving Captured Values Out of Closures and the Fn Traits][closure-move]� section of The Rust Programming Language.
+For more information, see the “[Moving Captured Values Out of Closures and the Fn Traits][closure-move]” section of The Rust Programming Language.

   [closure-move]: https://doc.rust-lang.org/book/ch13-01-closures.html#moving-captured-values-out-of-closures-and-the-fn-traits